One and Many Gospels

 Hearing Your Gospel

-As our tradition makes no separation between canonical and gnostic gospels, neither would it separate the gospel from your gospel.
-There’s the gospel and its revelation to you as your gospel.
-Each will have their own knowledge, understanding, and wisdom of the gospel.
+As our tradition makes no separation between canonical and gnostic gospels, neither would it separate The Gospel from your gospel.
+There’s The Gospel and its revelation to you as your gospel.
+Each will have their own knowledge, understanding, and wisdom of The Gospel.
 This is because we hear the gospel through our life’s context.
 Whoever we are in our experience of our sex, gender, race, place, or class, will shape how we hear our deliverance.
-As we hear differently one to another, then so will be our deliverance.
+As we hear differently one to another, so will be our deliverance.

 Hearing the word of the Holy Spirit in an anointed person shifts our consciousness.
 Hearing more deeply is receiving the same word in our hearts.
 Hearing our gospel—our deliverance—with our whole heart might come as an overwhelming transmission of light, fire, and awareness.
 One's entire identity suddenly thaws and evaporates into something so much more transcendental, yet familiar.
 For one who all their life felt inferior or marginalized, this deliverance will inexpressibly embrace; for one who felt unloved, love will flood; for one who only felt darkness, ineffable light will dawn.

 The liberative nature of your gospel is the healing and integration of your experience.
 To embody your gospel, is to live by a new, higher demand revealed to you from within.
 Living into the truth and light revealed to you as your gospel will integrate and require every part of you.
 Your gospel is your purpose.